EliAndrewC/l7r/setting/l7r.md

 - I shall avoid any and all actions which are injurious to the functioning of a well-ordered society.

-- I possess pure faith and obedience to Emperor and shall preserve, support and secure the Empire without being affected by fear, mercy, love or hatred.
+- I possess pure faith and obedience to the Emperor and shall preserve, support and secure the Empire without being affected by fear, mercy, love or hatred.

 - I shall discharge strictly and conscientiously the lofty duties that have been bestowed upon me.